Ekleog/kannader/book/src/configuration_format.md

 non-maximal-performance use cases.

-But it is possible to do more than just have configuration blobs that read a generic configuration file and converts it into yuubind hooks.
+But it is possible to do more than just have configuration blobs that read a generic configuration file and converts it into kannader hooks.
 It is also possible to have the choice of the configuration blob itself *be* part of the configuration.
 For instance, a configuration blob could handle the “local server with local users only” use case, that would setup authentication for all sending that's not directed towards local users (using callbacks provided by eg. MicroPython code for things like knowing whether a user is local), antispam and antivirus if configured to do so, and maybe even automatically validate the `From:` header if configured to.

 This is a case of encoding domain-specific knowledge in the configuration blob, in order to make it much easier to write.
 It